It looks like surrogacy could be an amazing option for you!

 Generally, surrogates and intended parents agree upon two types of financial surrogacy situations.
 These situations include:

-- Compensated surrogacy: Compensated surrogacy, also known as commercial surrogacy, is when a surrogate is paid for her surrogacy services.
+Compensated surrogacy is when a surrogate is paid for her surrogacy services.
 This compensation is for her time and energy and any time she may need to take off work as the pregnancy progresses.
-First-time surrogates receive $45,000-50,000 for their surrogacy services; repeat surrogates can receive more, up to $75,000.
+First-time surrogates receive $50,000-90,000 for their surrogacy services; repeat surrogates can receive more, ranging from $60,000-$110,000.

 Surrogates never have to pay for their surrogacy- and pregnancy-related expenses, because they are covered by the intended parents.